 Our community engagement was initially developed by the Centre for Regenerative Medicine (CRM), a University of Edinburgh medical research centre located at Edinburgh BioQuarter, where it was pioneered by Dr Cathy Southworth.

 It began in 2016, with a visit to the centre by a group of pupils from the neighbouring high school – Castlebrae Community High School.
 At the end of the visit, Kelsey Wallace plucked up the courage to ask Cathy whether any work experience opportunities were available to her during the summer.

 Nothing of this kind had been offered in the past, however a spark was lit in Cathy’s mind and she started thinking about the need to provide opportunities to young people from the local community.

 Our first intern

-Kelsey became the Centre for Regenerative Medicine’s first intern, leading to the establishment of an annual CRM Summer Internship – a four week long paid internship, offered each year to a 16+ pupil from Castlebrae Community High School motivated by science.
+Kelsey became the Centre for Regenerative Medicine’s first intern, leading to the establishment of an annual CRM Summer Internship – a four week long paid internship, offered each year to a 16+ pupil from Castlebrae Community Campus motivated by science.

 Read more about our summer internship